-Older workers can bring a great deal to the workplace - their commitment, knowledge and experience is invaluable.
+Older workers can bring a great deal to the workplace-their commitment, knowledge and experience are invaluable.
 Yet only 14% of employers surveyed say they plan to recruit or re-train older workers to deal with skill shortages.
 Employers need to ensure their recruitment campaigns are age positive to attract older workers.
-But in particular ensuring that recruitment does not have an age bias consciously or unconsciously for example what's displayed in adverts.
+In particular, ensuring that recruitment does not have an age bias (consciously or unconsciously) for example in what is displayed in adverts.
 Many older workers are facing discrimination when applying for roles and are affected by assumptions made about whether they are capable, their health, their innovativeness, whether they are in wind down mode for retirement and whether they will be difficult to manage as they are "experienced" and may not respect a younger manager.